gzweigle/open-hybrid-piano/hardware/research/integrated_processing_system_2/README.md

 The Teensy 4.1 includes a 3.3V output (green).

-This output is connected to the SCA, the Can bus, and the TFT display.
+This output is connected to the SCA, the Can bus, the TFT display, the MIDI connector, and one of the optional SCA headers (J48).

 According to the PJRC website, the maximum output current that the Teensy's +3.3V pin can tolerate is 250 mA.